raft/raft.github.io/README.md

 pip3 install jsonschema
 ```

+You can use a Python virtual environment if you are unable to or don't want to
+install jsonschema globally.
+See <https://docs.python.org/3/tutorial/venv.html>
+for instructions.

 The website is hosted as a GitHub static page at <https://raft.github.io>.
 To
 run it locally, make sure you've checked out all the submodules:
 ```